Two days a week were spent working at the Diverse Wildlife Sanctuaries project which are both busy and staff appreciate…

 Daily work includes:

-Please note this project is completely weather dependent and there will be days when the weather is too bad to go to sea.
+Please note this project is completely weather dependent and there will be days when the weather is too bad to go to the sea.
 On these days, volunteers will have excursions or lectures arranged for them by the volunteer coordinators.

-Internet: WiFi is available throughout the accommodations.
+Internet: Wi-Fi is available throughout the accommodations.
 There is a shared computer and wireless network available at the volunteer houses.

 Laundry: Laundry can be sent away twice weekly.
 It is a same-day service for a small fee (about US$1.50 per kg).
 Bed linens will be washed weekly.

-Please note: This project is completely weather dependent and there will be days when the weather is too bad to go to sea.
+Please note: This project is completely weather dependent and there will be days when the weather is too bad to go to the sea.
 On these days, volunteers will have excursions or lectures arranged for them by the volunteer coordinators.